cyberallen/ZeroLock/README.md

 # ZeroLock - Decentralized Bug Bounty Platform

 ZeroLock is a decentralized bug bounty platform built on the Internet Computer Protocol (ICP).
-This project includes a Rust backend implementation (migrated from the original Motoko codebase) and a modern React frontend application.
+This project includes a Rust backend implementation and a modern React frontend application.

 ## 🏗️ System Architecture